monsoonmaelstrom/book2/book2.md

 We arrive back in Leisch late in the evening, and the house appears dark.

-“Let’s take a walk,” Liam says after we stable the horses.
+“Let’s take a walk,” Liam says, after we stable the horses.
 He takes my hand, pulling me away from the house, as Davy heads towards it.

 “Where are we going?”
 I ask after a few minutes.